MeltanoLabs/tap-linkedin-ads/README.md

 - [ ] `add_metadata_columns:` We can add metadata columns to LinkedIn records, we have to update meltano.yml and set this variable to true for the loader.

+### Elastic License 2.0

+The licensor grants you a non-exclusive, royalty-free, worldwide, non-sublicensable, non-transferable license to use, copy, distribute, make available, and prepare derivative works of the software.

 ### Executing the Tap Directly

 ```bash